python-pillow/Pillow/docs/installation.rst

 Building on FreeBSD
 ^^^^^^^^^^^^^^^^^^^

 ..
-Note:: Only FreeBSD 10 tested
+Note:: Only FreeBSD 10 and 11 tested

 Make sure you have Python's development libraries installed.::